 Arrabiata is an Italian sauce prepared with tomatoes, onions, garlic and chili peppers.
-This sauce is mildly spicy and can be served with pasta, shrimp or vegetables.
-I love a little heat in most of my food and this sauce really perks up the flavors of almost anything, but especially spaghetti squash.
+This sauce is mildly spicy and it is usually served over plain pasta, but sometimes served with shrimp or vegetables.
+This zesty sauce is different than traditional marinara because it really perks up flavor of anything it’s paired with, especially spaghetti squash.

-Spaghetti Squash Arrabbiata is a simple preparation of pureed canned tomatoes cooked with herbs and spices creating a zesty topping for this winter vegetable.
-The sauce enrobes the strands of squash just like regular pasta noodles, but with more of an aromatic vibe.
+In this recipe there is a simple preparation of pureed canned tomatoes cooked with herbs and spices creating a zesty topping for this winter vegetable.
+The sauce clings to the strands of squash like peanut butter on a dog’s tongue while the aromatics waft from the bowl.

-I cook the squash in the microwave for 20 minutes for easy removal from the skin.
+I cook the squash in the microwave for 20 minutes for easy removal from the skin and to cut down on time.
 The entire dish is tossed together and served family style, either as a side dish or a main vegetarian entree.
-This Arrabbiata is perfect for cooler evenings because the heat really warms your palate and heart.
+This Arrabbiata sauce is perfect for cooler evenings because the heat really warms your palate and heart – you could even spoon it over fish or chicken.

 1 medium spaghetti squash